Nadaism: History

 Arango initiated the Nadaist movement in 1958 with the publication of his 42-page "Nadaism Manifesto," signed "gonzaloarango," in the Medellín magazine Amistad (meaning "Friendship").
 Arango and other writers subsequently explored their disillusionment with the government they had once supported.

-Among the first to join the movement were Alberto Escobar and Amilkar Osorio.
+Among the first to join the movement were Alberto Escobar and Amilcar Osorio.
 As an inaugural act in 1958, they publicly burned works of Colombian literature in the Plazuela de San Ignacio in Medellín, symbolizing their rejection of traditional Colombian literary canons.
 Works denounced included those from earlier literary movements like Los Nuevos.
 One of the burned books was Arango's first work, "After the Man".

 The movement largely dissolved with the deaths of its founding members.
 Toward the end of his life, Arango himself began to distance himself from some of the core tenets held by other Nadaist members.

 Prominent figures

 Notable authors associated with this movement include: